 From The New York Times: “The () Beetle was a revolutionary car that changed how people thought about mass-market transportation.
-As dedicated as the Beetle was to , the () is equally focused on fuel economy.
+As dedicated as the Beetle was to simplicity, the () Prius is equally focused on fuel economy.
 Typically, cars that obsess over a single objective become niche products, like the previous fuel-economy champ, the original Honda Insight.
 The Prius succeeded where others failed because it offers a beguiling combination of technical wizardry, everyday practicality and offbeat styling at a mainstream price.
 People buy a Prius for the efficiency, sure, but not just for the efficiency.
 The Prius exudes an endearing optimism; its colorful charts and graphs challenge you to be a better person (if, possibly, a more aggravating driver).
 It’ll fit right in during the next Age of Aquarius.”

 Prius

-No, the Prius was a one-of-a-kind success because its unique design signaled the drivers’ intentions to the rest of the world.
+No, the Prius was a one-of-a-kind success because its design signaled the drivers’ intentions to the rest of the world.
 While Honda’s funky little Insight looked like other Hondas, albeit it with rear wheel skirts, the Prius looked like nothing else on the road.
 THAT’S why eco-conscious consumers, Hollywood A-listers, and suburban social climbers flocked to Toyota’s little hatchback doorstop.

-Before the second-generation Prius (the body style we all recognize), the only way to drive an inexpensive car with character and panache was to pick a Jeep Wrangler.
+Before the second-generation Prius (the body style we all recognize), the only way to drive an inexpensive car with character and panache was to pick a .
 But that meant that the socially conscious driver had to make do with a jarring ride, noisy plastic windows, and Spartan accommodations for the sake of significance and style.
 For the first time in automotive history, Toyota created a status symbol that was practical, affordable, and very, very noticeable.

 Jeep-Wrangler

-The Toyota Prius didn’t just in a new niche of automobile, it also gave birth to a whole new class of products – socially “correct” merchandise that telegraphs the users’ intentions at a relatively low price.
+The Toyota Prius didn’t just usher in a new niche of automobile, it also gave birth to a whole new class of products – socially “correct” merchandise that telegraphs the users’ intentions at a relatively low price.
 You can see what the Prius wrought in non-automotive applications such as TOMS shoes, wristbands, and , among other consumer goods.

 Tom's Shoes, Livestrong, Clif Bar